 Let’s talk about settings first.
 Different settings are found in different Fujifilm cameras; you can find all of these in the Setup menu under Button/Dial Settings (if your camera has them).

 This is a setting that controls the function of the command dials.
 Different options are available depending on which generation camera you have.

-- In older cameras like the X-T2, X-E3, etc., you only have an option to swap the front/rear command dials to control the aperture or shutter speed.
+- In older cameras like the X-T2, X-E3, etc., you only have the option to swap the front/rear command dials to control the aperture or shutter speed.

 How do you control the aperture on lenses that don’t have an aperture ring?
 That’s what you’ll set here, and there are a few options.
-This menu will be grayed out if you have a lens with an aperture ring installed on the camera.
+This menu will be grayed out if a lens with an aperture ring is installed on the camera.

 - AUTO + MANUAL: Rotate the command dial to change the aperture, including selection of Auto aperture.

 - AUTO: The camera will choose the aperture; the command dial will do nothing.
 You will not be able to select Manual or Aperture Priority exposure modes.

 - MANUAL: Rotate the command dial to change the aperture.
 You cannot set an Auto aperture; the camera will always be in either Manual or Aperture Priority exposure modes.